 The beginning of your post-graduate career might be an ideal time to explore an international internship or other short-term experience through organizations such as these:

-Using these and other resources, your career advisor can help you craft a unique post-graduate short-term experience, whether in the United States or abroad.
+Using these and other resources, your career coach can help you craft a unique post-graduate short-term experience, whether in the United States or abroad.

 Fellowships for post-graduate study